FlatDigital/fullstack-interview-test/README.md

 We'd like to see a visual representation of the git history of this repo as a **JS web-app**, using the API previously described.
 To be specific, we'd like to see the following:
 - A view where we can see the existing branches
 - A branch detail view where we can see all the commits to one specific branch, with commit messages, authors and timestamps.
 - A commit detail view where we can see the commit message, timestamp, number of files changed and author names / emails.
-- A "PR" create view, where we can choose two branches (base and compare), and merge them together, just like Pull Requests work in Github.
 - A "PR" list view, where we see all created PRs and the following info: Author, Title, Description and Status (`Open`, `Closed`, `Merged`).
 If the status is `Open`, there should be a button that allows us to mark it as `Closed`.

 It's up to you to design how this should look code-wise, but we don't expect you to model all git objects in a DB.
 We're ok with reading them using a library wrapper for git like [GitPython](https://gitpython.readthedocs.io/en/stable/), on-demand.
 The only DB design required is the one for PRs.